 |December||21°C / 69°F||Low||Calm||😀|

-Taipei offers a diverse range of accommodation for every type of traveler!
+Choosing where to stay in Taipei is easy as it offers a diverse range of accommodation for every type of traveler.
 Our best hostels in Taipei guide is a good place to start.

 Taipei itself is very budget-friendly, especially when it comes to accommodation choices, but don’t let that fool you!
 If you’re looking for something a little fancier, Taipei offers plenty of luxury accommodation too!